 How many distinct normalized numbers for 5 exp bits, 10 frac bits?

-Machine epsilon is the smallest positive number that, when added to 1, yields a result different from 1.
-It characterizes the “gap” between representable numbers and is given by \(\varepsilon_{\text{mach}} = 2^{1-p}\), where \(p\) is the number of bits in the significand.
+Machine epsilon is the distance from \(1\) to the next larger floating-point number.
+Equivalently, it is the smallest positive floating-point number \(\varepsilon\) such that \(\text{fl}(1+\varepsilon) > 1\).
+It characterizes the spacing of representable numbers near \(1\) and is given by \(\varepsilon_{\text{mach}} = 2^{1-p}\), where \(p\) is the number of bits in the significand.

 - For double precision (64-bit), \(\varepsilon_{\text{mach}} \approx 2.22 \times 10^{-16}\).